xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.md

 ![pc-attr-create-5.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-create-5.png)

 Be warned that the newly created product class does NOT have any product class attributes configured for it.
-So you must proceed with adding attributes to this product class to make it working.
-Product class attributes can be added on the very same page the product class was created at.
+So you must proceed with [adding attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.html#adding-new-product-class-attributes "Product Classes and Class-Attributes Management via Product Details Page") to this product class to make it working.
+Product class attributes can be added on the very same page the product class was created at and can be [applied both globally and on a per-product basis](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.html#applying-changes-globally-or-per-product "Product Classes and Class-Attributes Management via Product Details Page").

 ## Managing Product Class Attributes